kevin1024/vcrpy/README.md

 * 0.1.0: *backwards incompatible release - delete your old cassette files*:
   This release adds the ability to access the cassette to make assertions on it, as well as a major code refactor thanks to @dlecocq.
-It also fixes a couple longstanding bugs with redirects and HTTPS.
+It also fixes a couple longstanding bugs with redirects and HTTPS. [#3 and #4]
 * 0.0.4: If you have libyaml installed, vcrpy will use the c bindings instead.
 Speed up your tests!
 Thanks @dlecocq
 * 0.0.3: Add support for requests 1.2.3.
 Support for older versions of requests dropped (thanks @vitormazzi and @bryanhelmig)